 Exxon Mobil Corp.
-(XOM) won a court order directing the Federal Energy Regulatory Commission to reconsider its denial of a bid to charge market rates on oil carried through the Pegasus pipeline.
+(XOM:US) won a court order directing the Federal Energy Regulatory Commission to reconsider its denial of a bid to charge market rates on oil carried through the Pegasus pipeline.

 The agency’s decision to reject the request was “unreasonable” because the Illinois-to-Texas pipeline doesn’t have the ability to control the market for transporting Canadian crude, the U.S. Court of Appeals ruled today.
 The 858-mile (1,381-kilometer) system handles 3 percent of the 2.2 million barrels Western Canada produces daily, the court said.